Note: The Writer's Jungle Online is formerly known as Kidswrite Basic

-- Communication (We use a game to get you started!
+- Communication (An oral game to get you started.
 Fun!)

 - Freewriting (The breakthrough tool that has unleashed thousands of blocked writers)

-- Revising (We give you tools and permission to get in there with your kids and help!)
+- Revising (Practices and permission to get in there with your kids and help)

-- Publishing (Share that great writing with the world!)
+- Publishing (Share that great writing with interested readers)